michaelkamprath/multi-service-rtmp-broadcaster/deployment-scripts/README.md

 ## Kubernetes

-When deploying to a Kubernetes cluster, you must first decide how you want the RTMP endpoint to be exposed.
+You will find the required manifests to deploy the container to a Kubernetes cluster under the `./kubernetes-kustomize` directory.

-* Exposed RTMP/Stats port: The example manifest in this repo will crate a Service of type `NodePort` which will expose the RTMP endpoint on port 33195, and the stats endpoint on port 30080 on all the nodes.
+* Exposed RTMP/stats port: The example manifest in this repo will create a Service of type `NodePort` which will expose the RTMP endpoint on port 33195, and the stats endpoint on port 30080 on all the nodes.
 If you want to change this behavior, update `service.yaml` with the `nodePort` values you want.
 * Stream password: Stream password will be created a Kubernetes Secret in the cluster, to set the password open the file `kustomization.yaml` and find the entry with the name `multistreaming` in the list under the key `secretGenerator`.
 * RTMP Configuration JSON: The configuration file must be placed in the same path as the `kustomization.yaml` and should be named `rtmp-configuration.json`.
 The deployment will automatically read this file and create it in the cluster as a configmap.
 * Kubernetes namespace: By default the manifests will be deployed to a namespace called `multistreaming`.
 You may change this in `kustomization.yaml`.
+This namespace should be created manually before it can be used for deployments.

 Deployment command:
 ```
 # Make sure you have your KUBECONFIG set.
 $ cd kubernetes-kustomize/ # or the path where you are storing the manifests
-$ kubectl create namespace multistreaming # the target namespace
+$ kubectl create namespace multistreaming # the target namespace, should only be run once
-$ kubectl apply -k .
+$ kubectl apply -k . # can be run many times to refresh the configuration
 ```